Mjroberts7/ops_challenges/README.md

 -[individual powershell commands for GetProcess and applications](ops10_powershell.ps1)
 10. Powershell scripts that enabled/disabled firewall settings, Windows features, and registry properties.
 -[individual powershell commands for Enable/Disabling features and rules](ops11_endpoints.ps1)

+I am learning these skills to strengthen my scripting/coding skills.
+I am hoping these will come in handy in a career setting in any field.
+I am learning multiple scripting languages to help with automation/efficiency.
+Some of these can help when you are tweaking settings in administration or security.
+I would like to learn more Powershell commands even though I know how to look them up if I need to, I would like to have more memorized.
+I hope to be able to improve my ablility of using scripting to get Event Log commands or kernel based troubleshooting.
+This can help if I want to continue helping people with computer issues.